Tamagotchi: The Movie: Plot

 The next morning, it is dark outside.
 Sunnitchi is nowhere to be found, and thus Tamagotchi Planet has no light.
 Mametchi and the others find this odd, but go to school anyway.
-During more preparations, a sneezing sound is heard, and the Tamagotchi Planet inhabitants are violently thrown into the air.
+During the birthday preparations, a sneezing sound is heard, and the Tamagotchi Planet inhabitants are violently thrown into the air.
 It is soon discovered that Tamagotchi Planet caught a cold due to having no heat.
-Mametchi and Tanpopo overhear Principal Mimizu explaining that Sunnitchi left a goodbye note, apparently because Mametchi created a new sun.
+Mametchi and Tanpopo overhear the Principal of Tamagotchi School explaining that Sunnitchi left a goodbye note, apparently because Mametchi created a new sun.
 Mametchi takes this to mean that the whole situation was his fault.

-That night, Mametchi sneaks out of the house with Mamesunnitchi and enters the completed rocket.
+That night, Mametchi sneaks out of the house with MameSunnytchi and enters the completed rocket.
 Suddenly, Tanpopo, Memetchi, and Kuchipatchi appear, eager to help.
 They give Mametchi the manual, and he is able to start up the rocket.
-Chamametchi sneaks aboard at the last minute, and they are forced to take her with them.

-As the passengers enter space, Papamametchi and the other scientists appear suddenly on the video screen and demand that they return.
-When Mametchi tells Papamametchi about how he is taking responsibility for his mistakes (just like with the egg incident), Papamametchi reluctantly agrees.
+ChaMametchi sneaks aboard at the last minute, and they are forced to take her with them.
+As the passengers enter space, PapaMametchi, Memetchi, and Kuchipatchi's parents appear on the video screen and demand that they return.
+When Mametchi tells PapaMametchi about how he is taking responsibility for his mistakes, PapaMametchi reluctantly agrees.
 The scientists had developed medicine for the Tamagotchi Planet, and the pill was mounted on top of the rocket.
 They have only one medicine capsule, and only one chance of administering it.
-Before Mametchi can fire the pill, Chamametchi jumps into his lap at the last moment, dislocating the rocket's trajectory.
+Before Mametchi can fire the pill, ChaMametchi jumps into his lap at the last moment, dislocating the rocket's trajectory.
 Though it appears they have failed at curing Tamagotchi planet, Tamagotchi World is able to absorb it with its runny nose.